We are not accepting reservations to use our meeting rooms at this time.

 Capacity: 6 people

-This specially designed conference room comes equipped with a media:scape table, allowing people to connect up to six different devices (computers using HDMI, VGA or miniDisplay Port) for collaboration.
+This specially designed conference room comes equipped with a media:scape table, allowing people to connect up to six different devices (computers using HDMI or VGA for collaboration.
 Connect your device to the appropriate “puck” and when you want your screen to show on the display monitor, tap the puck.
-Complete with Skype capabilities, this room is ready for you to collaborate and create together.
+This room is ready for you to collaborate and create together.

-- Pucks for connecting up to six devices (limited to HDMI, VGA and miniDisplay Port)
+- Pucks for connecting up to six devices (HDMI and VGA)

 Capacity: 10 people